Generalized Anxiety Disorder and Addiction

 While these programs can be helpful, someone who’s developed a full-blown addiction problem may want to consider a more intensive level program during the early stages of recovery.

 Medication therapies used to treat generalized anxiety disorder and addiction help stabilize the brain’s chemical system and restore a sense of well-being and calm.

-According to the University of Maryland Medical Center, medications commonly used to treat GAD include:
+According to the Anxiety and Depression Association of America, medications commonly used to treat GAD include:

 - Antidepressants, such as Celexa and Zoloft